-- 1. Provide learning experiences that prepare every student for competent performance as a radiologic technologist that includes, but is not limited to: lecture, interactive and self-discovery activities, problem-based case presentations, small group discussions, mentoring, tactile/kinesthetic activities provided through laboratory experiences and clinical practicums. - 2.
+- Provide learning experiences that prepare every student for competent performance as a radiologic technologist that includes, but is not limited to: lecture, interactive and self-discovery activities, problem-based case presentations, small group discussions, mentoring, tactile/kinesthetic activities provided through laboratory experiences and clinical practicums. - 2.
 Provide comprehensive academic and clinical preparation for each student to have a successful result on the ARRT certification and registration exam. - 3.
 Graduate professionals that enthusiastically display leadership responsibilities while providing competent care. - 4.
 Provide access to activities that foster community awareness while responding to the needs of the community. - 5.
 Ensure that the standards required for accreditation for the College and the program is maintained. - 6.
 Support the community of radiologic technologists and health care professionals by providing opportunities for professional development.

-- · Cassettes for digital unit

-- CR digital reader
+- CR/DR digital equipment

-- Densitometer

 - Lead aprons

-- · Lead gloves
+- Lead gloves

 - Lead mats

-- · Mini C-arm unit
+- Mini C-arm unit

 - Mobile shields

-- · Patient shields
+- Patient shields

 - Penetrometer Phantoms: torso, chest, hand, elbow, foot, knee

 - Portable radiography unit

 - Sandbags

+- Sponges